-How does a Lived Experience Advocate benefit my organisation/service?
+How does a Lived Experience Advocate benefit my organisation?

-Professionals who work in the ATOD sector, such as counsellors or case managers, are experts in their field, and people who use ATOD services are experts in their experience.
+Professionals who work in the ATOD sector, such as counsellors or case managers, are experts in their field, and people with a lived experience of ATOD use and treatment are experts in their experience.
 If the two groups work together, there are more opportunities for growth and change.

 What are the benefits of having a Lived Experience Advocate?